paulbutcher/ScalaMock/new_homepage_src/_user_guide/010_installation.md

 ## Sources

-You can find ScalaMock repository and source code on [Github](https://github.com/paulbutcher/ScalaMock)
+You can find the ScalaMock repository and source code on [Github](https://github.com/paulbutcher/ScalaMock).

 ## sbt projects